 We’ve researched the market to find the absolute best headphones, then used that information to create this easy-to-use guide.
 With it, you’ll be able to decide which are the best sport headphones for you.

-Your Guide to Choosing the Best Headphones for Sports
+Choosing the Best Sport Headphones

 What makes these such a good find is that they’re easy to use and sound great.
 The BTS+ pairs to almost any device, features large controls and superb sound.

 Unlike most headphones, these can pair to two devices at once.
 This is helpful if you like to carry music on a device other than your phone but still need to be able to answer calls.
 You can leave your phone safe on the sidelines while enjoying music up to 30 feet away, and still answer calls that come in.

 Large strong buttons on the outside of each earcup make answering or rejecting calls a snap.
 These buttons also control volume, Bluetooth connectivity, and track shuffle.
 Your controls are within reach no matter how sweaty and tired you get.